-During the three months ended, the Board of Directors approved the issuance of 296,307 restricted share units to its non-employee directors and employees.
+During the second quarter of 2023, the Board of Directors approved the issuance of 296,307 restricted share units to its non-employee directors and employees.
 The restricted share units vest over four years from the date of grant.
 The terms of the awards stipulate that vesting of any outstanding restricted share units will be pro-rated for employees if their employment terminates after the first anniversary of the grant date.